-- The NFWI Annual Review: This is an electronic publication, reflecting on WI activity throughout the year (October to the end of September), the review looks back on the huge range of member projects, events and campaigns actions that took place in the last 12 months.
-There is also a WI highlights video available to download from My WI here or by going to My WI / Communications and PR / Publicising your WI / Recruitment Materials - to subscribe to this newsletter, whether you're a member or not, so please spread the word and encourage others to subscribe!
+The NFWI Annual Review: This is an electronic publication, reflecting on WI activity throughout the year (October to the end of September), the review looks back on the huge range of member projects, events and campaigns actions

+- that took place in the last 12 months.
+There is also a WI highlights video available to download from My WI here or by going to My WI / Communications and PR / Publicising your WI / Recruitment Materials - The WI newsletter: This brings together news and stories from around the WI.
+Everyone is welcome to subscribe to this newsletter, whether you're a member or not, so please spread the word and encourage others to subscribe!
 You can sign up to receive the newsletter directly to your inbox each month by visiting: www.thewi.org.uk/media-centre

-15. PROPERTY OF THE WI
+15. Property of the WI